 - 1 3/4 cups all purpose flour

 - 2 teaspoons baking powder

 - 1/2 cup whole milk

 - fresh strawberries or berries of your choice

 Preheat oven to 350 degrees.

-Try adding glazed strawberries if you prefer a sweeter dessert! https://sallysbakingaddiction.com/homemade-strawberry-topping/
+Try adding a homemade strawberry topping if you prefer a sweeter dessert!

-My favorite thing about summer is being able to grow and enjoy fresh produce, perhaps it is my Amish roots but if I don’t get a garden out, I feel like I am really missing out!
-These fresh Strawberries were produced in my patch and I may be slightly biased, but they are The Best!!
+My favorite thing about summer is being able to grow and enjoy fresh produce, perhaps it is my Amish roots, but if I don’t get a garden out, I feel like I am really missing out!
+These fresh Strawberries were produced in my patch and I may be slightly biased, but they are the sweetest and juiciest!!
 Photo and gardening tips for strawberries below.

 Batter for fresh strawberry shortcake.
 I honestly am not sure the exact reason on why the Amish ladies from my community made more of a cakey shortcake than a biscuit style shortcake .
 My Mom, who is a former member of the Amish church, thought perhaps they just wanted prepare quick treat for their families during their busy summers and found this cake-like shortcake to be a shortcut to traditional shortcake.

 If you do not have a cast Iron skillet you can also bake this Amish Strawberry shortcake in a 9 by 13 inch baking dish.
 I do find that the shortcake bakes faster around the edges which leaves a small cavern in the center when baked in a cast iron skillet.
 But, those slightly crispy edges taste amazing!